scottjs/wp-boilerplate/README.md

 * Similar to Laravel and other frameworks, the WordPress files are stored in the `public` directory and this directory should be set as the document root for your project.
 * Ensure you have a host entry configured for the project.

+## Companion Packages

+This repository comes with the following composer packages preloaded to provide additional features for this boilerplate:

+* [scottjs/wp-dotenv](https://github.com/scottjs/wp-dotenv) - Enables WordPress to use dotenv config files.
+* [scottjs/db-sync](https://github.com/scottjs/db-sync) - Scripts to quickly sync a remote database to a local database, as well as safe search/replace.
+* [scottjs/helper-scripts](https://github.com/scottjs/helper-scripts) - Other scripts to assist with common tasks, such as allowing remote uploads to load locally.

 ## Installation

 1. Download/extract a copy of this repository to a location accessible by your local environment.